satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 ---

 Lately we were trying out CloudFront to improve our API response and caching times.
 We wanted to cache the response in the browser for 10 seconds, and on CloudFront for 60 seconds.

-To do this we set the `Cache-Control` header in our origin like this: `Cache-Control: max-age=10, s-maxage=60`
+What sounds like a simple requirement turned out to be more complicated than we thought.
+What is often said and often right: The devil is in the details.

+## The problem

+We want our origin server to control the caching behavior of CloudFront.
+As with any other CDN, this can be done with the [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header.
+So we configured our origin to return `Cache-Control: max-age=10, s-maxage=60` with every response.

-This `Cache-Control` header has 2 directives: `max-age` and `s-maxage`. `max-age` defines the caching time in seconds.
+This `Cache-Control` header has 2 directives: `max-age` and `s-maxage`. `max-age` tells the client for how long the response should be cached in seconds. `s-maxage` does the same, but for the CDN in between our origin and the client.
-In our case this means, the browser should cache the resource for 10 seconds.
-After 10 seconds, the browser should request the resource and cache it for 10 seconds again.
-The `s-maxage` header is used to set the caching time of the resource in our CDN in seconds (if not set,`max-age` is used).
-With the first request, the CDN caches the resource for 60 seconds.
-After that time, the cache gets deleted and the resource needs to be fetched by CloudFront from the origin again.
+So we can define a different caching time for the CDN and for the client.
+This is cool, as we can now cache our response on the CDN for a longer time (and update it when we need to or after the defined time), but still cache it on the clients for a shorter time and make sure they are always up-to-date.

-To test this header, we created a small sample application within AWS Lambda and CloudFront as CDN.
+In our case the browser should cache the resource for 10 seconds, and the CloudFront for 60 seconds.
+To test this header , we created a small sample application within AWS Lambda and CloudFront as CDN.
 The Lambda returns the given caching header and a small JSON body.
 Let’s check within the browsers network console what happens when we do multiple requests within 70 seconds:

 ![Requests are only partially cached](images/cloudfront-cache-efficiency/1-problem.png)

 What do we see here?

 1. The first request hit’s the Lambda function.
 This is takes around 1 second, as the function is cold and uncached by CloudFront.
-The response get’s now cached by the browser and CloudFront.
+The response gets now cached by the browser and CloudFront.
-2. The next 3 requests are not send, as they are within 10 seconds, which is the `max-age`.
+2. The next 3 requests are not send by the browser, as they are within 10 seconds, which is the `max-age`.
 The browser just returns the cache.
 The request time is therefore 0 seconds.
 3. The next 7 requests are all done the next 50 seconds.
 They hit the CloudFront cache, the response time is therefore around 20ms.
 4. 60 seconds after the first requests, CloudFront clears the cache.
 The request hits the lambda